Legal provisions of COM(2021)347 - Consumer credits

 (m)a warning regarding the consequences of missing or late payments;

-(n)where applicable, a statement, that notarial fees will be payable;
+(n)where applicable, a statement that notarial fees will be payable;

 (o)where applicable, the sureties and insurance required;

-(q)information concerning the rights set out in Article 27 as well as the conditions for the exercise of those rights;
+(r)where applicable, information concerning the rights set out in Article 27 as well as the conditions for the exercise of those rights;

-(t)the possibility of having recourse to an out-of-court complaint and redress mechanism for the consumer and the methods for having access to it;
+(u)the possibility of having recourse to an out-of-court complaint and redress mechanism for the consumer and the methods for having access to it;

-(u)where applicable, other contractual terms and conditions;
+(v)where applicable, other contractual terms and conditions;

 The information referred to in the first subparagraph shall be clearly legible and adapted to take into account the technical constraints of the medium on which it is displayed.
 Information shall be displayed in an adequate and suitable way on the different channels.